Effects of two-body currents in the one-particle one-hole electromagnetic responses within a relativistic model

-Each shell has an unique binding energy, which means that the missing energy distribution~\footnote{By missing energy we refer to the part of transferred energy that transforms into internal energy of the residual nucleus.} predicted by the model would be the sum of two Dirac deltas, each one normalized to the occupancy of the given shell.
-However, this is just a first approximation to the real missing energy distribution, which has been measured in $(e,e'p)$ experiments for carbon and other nuclei~\cite{Dutta03,Fissum04}.
-It is clear from the data that the energy response of each shell has a finite width, wide for deeper shells and narrow for the ones near the Fermi level.
-It is also observed that the occupancy experimentally observed of the shells is depleted with respect to the independent-particle shell-model predictions, and that these `missing nucleons' re-appear in deeper missing-energy ($E_m$) and missing-momentum ($p_m$) regions, due to correlations beyond shell model.
-Theoretically, these effects, that go beyond the independent-particle approach, are ascribed to short- and long-range correlations.
-To incorporate that in our formalism, we take as reference the Rome spectral function~\cite{Benhar94,Benhar05}, with its two-dimensional representation of the $E_m$-$p_m$ nucleon distributions.
-We represent the shells by a single value of the missing energy, but reduce their occupation to 3.3 and 1.8, respectively.
-For the kinematics and inclusive results presented here, this produces results essentially indistinguishable from those obtained with the Rome missing energy distribution.
-Furthermore, we account for the high missing energy and momentum region of the spectral function coming from short-range correlations, modeling it by an $s$-wave fitted to reproduce the momentum distribution of the Rome spectral function (see \cite{Gonzalez21} for details).
+Each shell has a unique binding energy, which means that the missing energy distribution~\footnote{By missing energy we refer to the part of transferred energy that transforms into internal energy of the residual nucleus.} predicted by the model would be the sum of one Dirac delta per shell, normalized to its occupancy.
+However, the extreme shell model is a very crude approximation to the missing energy distribution of the strength, which has been measured in $(e,e'p)$ and $(p,2p)$ experiments for carbon, calcium and other nuclei~\cite{Dutta03, Fissum04, Kramer89, Yasuda10, Volkov90, Jiang22}.
+It is also observed that the occupancy of the shells is depleted with respect to the independent-particle shell-model predictions~\cite{Udias93, Giusti11, Atkinson18}, and that these `missing nucleons' re-appear in deeper missing-energy ($E_m$) and missing-momentum ($p_m$) regions~\cite{Egiyan06,Duer18}.
+This behavior is due to effects beyond the independent-particle approach, ascribed to short- and long-range correlations~\cite{Mahaux87,Ma91,DelAtti15,Colle16}.
+To say it in a few words, whenever there is enough energy transferred to the nucleus, so that more than one nucleon may be knocked out (that is, beyond the two nucleon emission threshold), correlations in the initial state would make possible the emission of additional nucleons (spectators in the impulse approximation), which will carry energy and momentum.
+The analysis of $(e,e'p)$, both below and above the two nucleon threshold, made it possible to obtain a semi-phenomenological spectral function~\cite{Benhar94,Ankowski24}, composed from discrete and continuum contributions.
+The discrete spectral function arises from the mean field contribution, partly depleted by correlations, which shift strength (that is, probability of knocking out nucleons from the initial state) to higher excitation energies, among other reasons because correlations allow to knock-out additional nucleons, even if the exchanged boson interacts only with one nucleon.
+As introduced in reference~\cite{Gonzalez-Jimenez22}, we take the semi-phenomenological spectral function, in the case of carbon, the Rome spectral function~\cite{Benhar94,Benhar05}, and substitute its discrete component by the one given by RMF single-particle states.
+We take occupations as in~\cite{Franco-Patino22}, and we employ a continuous missing-energy profile.
+The occupation of the shells is 3.3 ($1p_{3/2}$) and 1.8 ($1s_{1/2}$) nucleons.